mckennapsean/dissertation/content/02-background.md

 A related field for the design of data visualization tools is how people develop software systems; this is the field of software engineering.
-The field of software engineering is about how programmers design, implement, test, and document the creation of software [@ISO-SWE].
+The field of software engineering is about how programmers design, implement, test, and document the creation of software [@SWEVocab2010].
 This hints to an overlap in visualization design, and when designers are coding up the a system or tool, then the methods and recommendations may overlap across fields.
 While these principles, methods, and methodologies relate to the field of visualization